winitzki/scall/tutorial/programming_dhall.md

 A  program "creating a value of the void type" means, in practice, a program that never terminates.
 This is an illustration of the fact that hylomorphisms cannot be guaranteed to terminate.

-To guarantee termination, one must modify the type signature of a hylomorphism in order to supply an explicit recursion bound as well as other data.
+To guarantee termination, one must modify the type signature of a hylomorphism, adding an explicit recursion bound as well as other data.
 The required technique for the general case will be studied in the next chapter.
 We will also use hylomorphisms in chapter "Applicative type constructors and their combinators" when we implement applicative functor operations for least fixpoints.